craycrayfish/adv-atk-neu/README.md

             # Splits images and labels into self.images_train and self.images_test

             .pre_proc_images(train=True, test=True, attacked=False, filters=False, rescale=True)\
-            # Applies rescaling but not filtering pre-processing to train and test image sets only
+            # Possible data sets to execute on are train, test and attacked
+            # Possible pre-processing steps are min-max rescaling and filtering (Median + Gaussian)

             .one_hot_encode_labels(train=True, test=True)\
-            # Applies one hot encoding to train and test label sets
+            # Applies one hot encoding.
+Same data sets as above

             .train_model()\
-            # Train the model
+            # Train the model.
+Alternatively, load a model (see below).

+            .load_model('model.h5')\
+            # Loads a pre-trained model.
+Remove train_model().

             .evaluate_model()\
             # Evaluate model in terms of precision and recall

             .apply_attack(classifier.add_hot_area, size=(2,2), value=value)\
-            # Applies attack, given as a function, to images (default test).
+            # Applies attack, given as a function, to images_test -> images_attacked.
 Further arguments are passed on
             # to attack function.
 E.g. classifier.add_hot_area(images, size=(2,2), value=value) in this case.
             # Attack function should return images in the same format after executing attack on them.